The SMS Marketer’s Guide to Conversational Commerce 2.0

 There are quite a few ways consumers could opt-in to your SMS marketing program.
 You’ll need to make sure that for each of these various opt-in points, you are being clear with the consumer about how you will use their information.

-Here are a few ways you can collect their phone number, and what you might need to have prepared to make they are properly informed in line with TCPA:
+Here are a few ways you can collect their phone number, and what you might need to have prepared to make sure they are properly informed in line with TCPA:

 This is a beautiful example from JUDY of an SMS capture pop-up.

-An ecommerce checkout: Ecommerce platforms like Shopify make the collection of SMS numbers at checkout incredibly easy, and common.
+Ecommerce checkout: Ecommerce platforms like Shopify make the collection of SMS numbers at checkout incredibly easy, and common.
 Many consumers opt-in here expecting shipping and delivery SMS updates.
 Be sure that if you are going to use these numbers for SMS marketing as well, that you are clear about that at checkout.
 For most Shopify stores, the generic language only explains that their number will be used for shipping and delivery updates.
 It is worth it to be overly clear and communicative here.

 What an SMS pop-up during checkout can look like.
 This example is from Hydrant.